12 NCERT CBSE Political Science 8 Recent Developments In Indian Politics

 Q28

-What is the fourth element of the 'growing consensus' regarding political alliances?
+What is the third element of the 'growing consensus' regarding State-level parties?

 Answer